micmejia/bible-dump/AMPC/Zechariah/Zech 1.md

-I saw in the night [vision] and behold, a [^a]Man riding upon a red horse, and He stood among the myrtle trees that were in a low valley _or_ bottom, and behind Him there were horses, red, bay _or_ flame-colored, and white.
+I saw in the night [vision] and behold, a Man riding upon a red horse, and He stood among the myrtle trees that were in a low valley _or_ bottom, and behind Him there were horses, red, bay _or_ flame-colored, and white.